stefanofa/awesome/TOPICS.md

 *   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.

+*   [motion-canvas/motion-canvas](https://github.com/motion-canvas/motion-canvas) - Visualize Your Ideas With Code

+*   [3b1b/manim](https://github.com/3b1b/manim) - Animation engine for explanatory math videos

 ## devtools

 *   [theatre-js/theatre](https://github.com/theatre-js/theatre) - Motion design editor for the web

 *   [mswjs/msw](https://github.com/mswjs/msw) - Seamless REST/GraphQL API mocking library for browser and Node.js.

+*   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
+Built with 💜 by the Trigger.dev team.

 ## generative-art